History of Yoshinobu Yamamoto in Timeline

 December 27, 2023: Signing with the Los Angeles Dodgers

-On December 27, 2023, The Los Angeles Dodgers signed Yamamoto to a 12-year, $325 million contract.
-The Dodgers also had to pay a $50.625 million posting fee to the Orix Buffaloes.
+On December 27, 2023, Yoshinobu Yamamoto signed a 12-year, $325 million contract with the Los Angeles Dodgers.
+The Dodgers also paid a $50.625 million posting fee to the Orix Buffaloes.

 In 2023, Yamamoto represented Japan in the World Baseball Classic (WBC).

-On March 21, 2024, Yoshinobu Yamamoto made his major league debut against the San Diego Padres at Gocheok Sky Dome in Seoul, South Korea, as part of the MLB World Tour.
+On March 21, 2024, Yoshinobu Yamamoto made his major league debut against the San Diego Padres at Gocheok Sky Dome in Seoul, South Korea, allowing five runs in one inning.
+On April 6, he picked up his first MLB win against the Chicago Cubs.